HesselM/flashcam/README.md

 C++ Library for the PiCamera.
 Can be used for both video capturing and stills.
 With a 320x240 resolution, video mode is able to reach 120fps on a RPi Zero Wireless.

+#September 2017
+Library is work in progress, hence this readme is outdated.
+Currently functional:
+- Single frame capturing (capture mode): callback to user defined function with full
+- Continous frame capturing (video mode): callback to user defined function per frame.
+- Phase Locked Loop (PLL): synchronised Hardware PWM with exposure time of camera.
+With proper tuning exposure and PWM signal can be synced within 60 microseconds.
+Only works in video mode.
+- OpenGL rendering: Captured frame is not pushed to CPU domain, but stays in GPU, allowing efficient application of OpenGL shaders.

+Pleas see the `CmakeLists` and `tests` directory for examples and available tests.

+# OLD README:
 In progress: addition of flash in both Capture (working) and Video (todo) mode.

 Based on: